Additional Enrollment Policy & Guidelines

 - Siblings of currently enrolled students.
 The law defines a sibling to include any of the following who reside in the same household: half siblings, step siblings, and children residing in a family foster home.
 If there are more siblings applying than space available, a sibling lottery will be held prior to the general lottery.
 This will determine the Order of Entry for siblings.

 - Children of active board members in good standing who have served on the board at least one year (not to exceed 15% of total school population).
 If there are more board member children applying than space available, a separate lottery will be held prior to the general lottery to determine the Order of Entry for Board member children.

 If multiple birth siblings apply to the school, they will be entered in the lottery individually.
 When that number is drawn and a class opening is available, each child will be offered enrollment based on the available seats in that particular grade.
 In the case that there is not a class opening when a multiple birth number is drawn, only the multiple birth sibling where there is no seat available will be placed on the waiting list.

-The results of the lottery will be mailed no later than Tuesday, March 15, 2017.
+The results of the lottery will be posted online, on the bulletin board outside of the school, and mailed no later than Monday, March 12, 2018.
 This letter will inform parents/guardians whether or not the child was awarded a space or what seat on the waiting list they are currently.

 HCLA School’s Right to Refuse Enrollment

 Hope Charter Leadership Academy reserves the right to refuse to enroll any student currently under a term of expulsion or suspension by his or her school until that term is over.
 Hope Charter reserves the right to refuse to enroll a student if a parent willingly and knowingly provided incorrect information on the application.